rust-lang/rfcs/text/0000-command-ergonomics.md

  * send them each to your own stdout/stderr with `inherit` and expect your caller to combine them

- * sent themk to the *same* one of your stdout/stderr which will be possible after https://github.com/rust-lang/rust/pull/88561)
+ * send them to the *same* one of your stdout/stderr which will be possible after https://github.com/rust-lang/rust/pull/88561)